codegoat23/codegoat23/README.md

 ## My Journey 🌟

 - **Community Building**: My love for tech communities has shaped my journey.
 I actively looking to build, mentor, and consult for student tech groups.
-I had like to participate in programs that inspire and educate, reaching out to thousands of students.
+I really like to participate in programs that inspire and educate, reaching out to thousands of students.
 - **Creative Arts**: Beyond coding, I dive into photography 📷, videography 📹, and graphic design.
 Offline, I express myself through music🎶 and a little dancing.

 ## Work In Progress 🚧